Dynamics of mean-field Fermi systems with nonzero pairing: Check of Assumption for quasi-free states of the torus

+Thus, $(\omega_{N}, \alpha_{N})$ parametrizes a pure, quasi-free state, with nonzero pairing.
+Let us estimate the HFB energy of such state.
+From (\ref{eq:HFBtrans}), we have:

+where the last term is an upper bound for the exchange energy and for the pairing energy.
+Next, we estimate:

+where in the last step we used that $\omega_{N}$ and $\omega_{N}^{\text{FFG}}$ have the same number of particles with given spin.
+The first term in the right-hand side of (\ref{eq:A18}) is the kinetic energy of the free Fermi gas.
+The second term is bounded above as:

+Thus, recalling that the direct energy is the same for all translation-invariant states with equal number of particles with a given spin, Eqs. (\ref{eq:HFBup0}), (\ref{eq:upkino}) imply the bound

-which concludes the proof of (\ref{eq:scHF}). \end{proof} Finally, we conclude the section by showing that the only translation invariant ground state of the HFB functional on the torus is the free Fermi gas. \begin{proposition}[Translation invariant ground state] Let $V$ be bounded.
+where the factor $2$ takes into account the bound for the exchange energy of the free Fermi gas.
+This concludes the check of (\ref{eq:upperFFG}). \end{remark} Finally, we conclude the section by showing that the only translation invariant ground state of the HFB functional on the torus is the free Fermi gas. \begin{proposition}[Translation invariant ground state] Let $V$ be bounded.
 Suppose that $(\omega_{N}, \alpha_{N})$ is a pure, quasi-free and translation invariant state.
 Then, for $N$ large enough:

 Equality holds if and only if $(\omega_{N}, \alpha_{N}) = (\omega_{N}^{\text{FFG}}, 0)$. \end{proposition} \begin{proof} We introduce the notation:

 Then, is it not difficult to see that: